w3f/polkadot-wiki/docs/learn/learn-opengov.md

 simultaneously.
 Continuing the comparison between Root and Small Tipper, Small Tipper will allow many proposals on different tracks to be executed simultaneously, while Root will allow only one proposal in one track.
-Once the track capacity is filled, additional proposals in the lead-in period will queue until place is available.
+Once the track capacity is filled, additional proposals in the lead-in period will queue until place is available to enter the deciding period.

 ### Origins and Tracks